VaMach/azure-docs.cs-cz/includes/app-service-mobile-update-server-project-for-push-template.md

                         }
                     });
                 }
-                // Don't forget to return the results from the context.execute() return results;
+                // Don't forget to return the results from the context.execute(). return results;
             })
             .catch(function (error) {